 Courtrooms: places with a lot of deception, despite all the oaths made to tell the truth.

-for honest elections and impartial justice are the basis of a free society).
+(another adulty-topic, but one you need to know about, for honest elections and impartial justice are the basis of a free society).

 And the big players in courtrooms often try to block so many truths, which is preventing the whole truth...

 We know that genuinely guilty people usually lie.

 We know that defense lawyers sometimes accuse other people of the crime,

 to try to free their clients.
 How far is this from lying and bringing false testimony against the innocent?